TEOS-10/GSW-R/README.md

 TEOS-10 functions being provided to date.

-All the functions provided here reproduce [teos-10.org](http://www.teos-10.org) test values to within about 13 digits.
+All the functions provided here reproduce [teos-10.org](http://www.teos-10.org) test values to a tolerance of 1.5e-8.
 (The tests are part of the package-building process, as is usual in R.)

 Function names match those used specified in the TEOS-10